Religion of Black Americans

-Religion of black Americans refers to the religious and spiritual practices of African Americans.
-Historians generally agree that the religious life of black Americans "forms the foundation of their community life".
-Before 1775 there was scattered evidence of organized religion among black people in the Thirteen Colonies.
+Historians generally agree that the religious life of African Americans "forms the foundation of their community life".
+Before 1775 there was scattered evidence of organized religion among Black people in the Thirteen Colonies.
 The Methodist and Baptist churches became much more active in the 1780s.
-Their growth was quite rapid for the next 150 years, until their membership included the majority of black Americans.
+Their growth was quite rapid for the next 150 years, until their membership included the majority of Black Americans.

 After Emancipation in 1863, Freedmen organized their own churches, chiefly Baptist, followed by Methodists.
 Other Protestant denominations, and the Catholic Church, played smaller roles.
 In the 19th century, the Wesleyan-Holiness movement, which emerged in Methodism, as well as Holiness Pentecostalism in the 20th century were important, and later the Jehovah's Witnesses.
 The Nation of Islam and el-Hajj Malik el-Shabazz (also known as Malcolm X) added a Muslim factor in the 20th century.
 Powerful pastors often played prominent roles in politics, often through their leadership in the American civil rights movement, as typified by Martin Luther King Jr., Jesse Jackson and Al Sharpton.

 Religious demographics

 The vast majority of Black Americans are Protestants, with descendants of American chattel slavery being largely Baptists or adhering to other forms of Evangelical Protestantism.
-A 2007 Pew Research survey found that African-Americans were more religious than the U.S. population as a whole.
-87% of African Americans were affiliated with a religion, compared with 83% of the wider population.
-79% of African Americans stated that "religion is very important in their life", compared to 56% of the wider US population.
+According to a survey conducted between November 9, 2019, and June 2, 2020, Pew Research found that 78% of Black American adults have a religious affiliation compared to 72% of American adults generally, and about 75% of Black American adults identify as Christian (66% Protestant Christian, 6% Catholic Christian, and 3% Other Christian) compared to 66% of the general US adult population.

-83% of Black Americans identified as Christian, including 45% who identified as baptist.
-Catholics accounted for 5% of the population.
-1% of black Americans identified as Muslims.
-About 12% of African American people didn't identify with an established religion and identified as either unaffiliated, atheist or agnostic, slightly lower than the figure for the whole of the US.
+Black Americans are more religious than the U.S. population as a whole.
+About 97% of adult Black Americans believe in God or a higher power (compared to 90% of American adults generally), 59% consider religion "very important" in their lives, and 54% consider belief in God necessary to be moral and have good values.

 In 2019 there were approximately three million African American Catholics in the US, 24% of whom worshiped in the country's 798 predominantly African American parishes.